riotschoolacc/MSM-Gem-Shop/README.md

 Please make sure your ID and Platform is correct next time!

 * If you've double checked that your information is correct and hasn't been altered since then, please contact us with a picture of your order from your order list.

-Become a partner and get a code
+Have a youtube channel and want to get a code?
 ------

 **Redeemable codes are commonly given out to youtubers and telegram channels to advertise and get them to purchase from the shop, if you are interested in gaining your own code, please read these Requirements:**